My Quiet Kitchen

 Heat the Cashew Milk

-• If including the optional tapioca starch, it has to be heated in order to thicken.
+• If you include the optional tapioca starch, it also needs to be simmered in order to thicken.

 Add the Culture